 Robb Hirsch recognizes that the health of food, the health of our families and the health of the planet are all directly connected to the health of the soil.
 Robb acts as lead legislative liaison and facilitates the bridge loan program for awardees of the New Mexico Department of Agriculture’s Healthy Soil Program.

 Robb is the founder and executive director of the Climate Change Leadership Institute (CCLI), a non-profit 501(c)3 organization based in Santa Fe.
 Robb earned a BA in environmental policy from Harvard University and as a Fulbright Scholar received an MA in sustainable development from New Zealand’s Otago University.

 He worked for the US Department of State Oceans, Environment and Science (OES) Bureau focused on the Framework Convention on Climate Change and the Biodiversity Treaty.
 Presently, along with CCLI, Robb runs a New Mexico wind energy business (WindForce), and does consulting for utility scale renewable energy development companies.
 He recently served as the co-chair for the City of Santa Fe Sustainability Commission and Santa Fe Green Chamber of Commerce.

 Isabelle Jenniches is a skilled community organizer with experience in policy and farmer-to-farmer education.
-Drawing from her background in theater and design, she attends to storytelling, communications and outreach as well as program development.
+Drawing from her background in theater and design, she attends to storytelling, communications and outreach as well as program development and coordination.

 Summers spent at her grandparents’ small farm in the Eifel region of Germany instilled in Isabelle a deep love for an agrarian way of life.
 Moving to the US in 2005, she started a community garden, studied organic agriculture and permaculture and worked at a fifth generation family farm in California before coming to New Mexico.

 Isabelle was involved with the CA Healthy Soil Program as part of the California Climate and Agriculture Network (CalCAN).
 At the Ecological Farming Association (EcoFarm) she established the organization’s regenerative agriculture initiative and helped coordinate the annual EcoFarm Conference, bringing together ~1,800 food system stakeholders from across the US and internationally.

-She represents the Working Group on the National Healthy Soils Policy Network, is a governing board member of the NM Food & Agriculture Policy Council, and currently serves on the New Mexico Recycling and Illegal Dumping (RAID) Alliance.
+She represents the Working Group on the National Healthy Soils Policy Network and serves currently on the New Mexico Recycling and Illegal Dumping (RAID) Alliance.